smithlabcode/walt/README.md

 	makedb -c hg19/ -o hg19.dbindex

-or to make an index for chromsome 2
+or to make an index for chromosome 2

 	makedb -c chr2.fa -o chr2.dbindex